JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

    own ``parserinfo`` object and set ``dayfirst`` to ``True``, or use something stricter.

 In closing before you start parsing any text -- regardless of how simple it is -- you should thumb through the `standard library`_ and perform a search on pypi_.
-Often, the work has already been done for you and may well be much better than the hurried version you were about to cobble together with a :abbr:`RE (Regular Expression)`.
+Often, the work has already been done for you and may well be much better than the hurried version you were about to cobble together with a |RegEx|.

 .. _Python: http://www.python.org/
 .. _raw strings: http://docs.python.org/tutorial/introduction.html#strings